zyinghua/faceswap-diffusion/README.md

-## Repo for face swapping based on ControlNet and IP-Adapter
+# Repo for face swapping based on ControlNet and IP-Adapter
-Please see train.py for training code

 ## Environment setup:
 Create a conda environment: